jdominguez198/aws-clusters/README.md

    to operate correctly with each AWS service
 2. Follow the documentation in [s3-backend](s3-backend) folder to create a S3 Bucket to store the Terraform state

+### Create Cluster using EKS

-3. Follow the documentation in [eks-cluster](eks-cluster) folder to create the EKS Cluster with the required policies, roles and resources to start using k8s
+1. Follow the documentation in [eks-cluster](eks-cluster) folder to create the EKS Cluster with the required policies, roles and resources to start using k8s
-4. Export `kubeconfig` files to operate with `kubectl` by typing in your terminal:
+2. Export `kubeconfig` files to operate with `kubectl` by typing in your terminal:

     ```bash
     aws eks --region <YOUR_REGION> update-kubeconfig --name <YOUR_EKS_CLUSTER_NAME>
     ```

-5. Now you can add a Load Balancer connected to the Cluster and allow external traffic on two different ways:
+3. Now you can add a Load Balancer connected to the Cluster and allow external traffic on two different ways:

    - Using a Network Load Balancer + Elastic IPs (x2) + SSL:
      - Get your Elastic IPs following the instructions in [elastic-ip](elastic-ip) folder.